blackfalcon/React-For-Beginners-Starter-Files/_myProject/readme.md

 	* Helpers in this sense are simply a series of pre-fab functions that are under the scope of `helper`.
 Call it tools or helper-functions.
 There is no official scope of a 'helper', as I can see this.

 * Event Listeners
+	* Happens inline with react components using HTML standards
+	* using the attr `onSubmit` pass in the React JS with `={}`
+	* Create the submit function within the scope of the class or inject a reusable component.

+* The use of __Mixins__ in React is not recommended, in fact it's pretty much deprecated